adielcristo/symfony-doc-pt-br/scheduler.rst

         }
     }

-    // defines the timezone to use
+    // when applying this attribute to a Symfony console command, you can pass
+    // arguments and options to the command using the 'arguments' option:
-    #[AsPeriodicTask(frequency: '1 day', timezone: 'Africa/Malabo')]
+    #[AsPeriodicTask(frequency: '1 day', arguments: 'some_argument --some-option --another-option=some_value')]
+    class MyCommand extends Command

 Managing Scheduled Messages
 ---------------------------